Abolition of time zones

-The abolition of time zones involves replacing time zones with Coordinated Universal Time (UTC) as a local time.
+Various proposals have been made to replace the system of time zones based on offsets from Coordinated Universal Time (UTC) with UTC+00:00 as a local time globally.

 History

-For most of part of history, the position of the sun was used for timekeeping.
+For most of history, the position of the sun was used for timekeeping.
 During the 19th century, most towns kept their own local time.
 The standardization of time zones started in 1884 in the US.

 Proposals

-Arthur C. Clarke proposed to use a single time zone in 1976.
+Arthur C. Clarke proposed the use of a single time zone in 1976.
 Attempts to abolish time zones date back half a century and include the Swatch Internet Time.
 Economics professor Steve Hanke and astrophysics professor Dick Henry at Johns Hopkins University have been proponents of the concept and have integrated it in their Hanke–Henry Permanent Calendar.